Moritz Abraham

 Pera branch

-The yearly general assembly of the Pera branch of the Jewish Gymnastic Association Maccabi was held on Sunday April 18 in the premises of B'nai B'rith. [...]
-The assembly then proceeded to the election of the new commitee which is made up of the following members:
+The annual general assembly of the Pera branch of the Jewish Gymnastic Association Maccabi was held on Sunday April 18 in the premises of B'nai B'rith. [...]
+The assembly then proceeded to the election of the new commitee, which is made up of the following members:

 Manager: M. M.Abramowitz